ER Wait Time: mins

-At Fauquier Health, our Emergency Room (ER) team is staffed 24/7 with emergency physicians, nurses and other staff who are trained in providing general care services.
+At Fauquier Hospital, our Emergency Room (ER) team is staffed 24/7 with emergency physicians, nurses and other staff who are trained in providing general care services.
 The Fauquier Hospital Emergency Department (ED) is a 33-bed unit that includes two state-of-the-art trauma suites and a dedicated room for obstetrical patients.
 It also includes several negative-pressure rooms for the containment of infectious diseases.

 The level of care available ranges from advanced life-support measures to the treatment of minor illnesses, injuries and chronic medical conditions.
 Individuals with less serious health issues may be moved directly to the Minor Care unit, which allows for quicker treatment and shorter wait times.